-- But the market is much larger than that, says general manager and co-founder John Breivik. - This year Norwegian fish farmers will spend around five billion Norwegian kroner on delousing measures.
+— But the market is much larger than that, says general manager and co-founder John Arne Breivik. — In 2017 and 2018 Norwegian fish farmers had annual costs of more than NOK 10 billion related to treatment measures and lost income due to depletion.
 And the international market is even larger.
 In a few years I think our solution will be dominant in delousing in fish farming.

 Counts, fires and records

 The Stingray node, as the product is called, consists of two main parts: a buoy that floats on the surface, and a submersible laser unit attached to the bottom of the buoy.
 It is placed in fish cages.
 The node operates automatically and can be immersed to a depth of 30 metres, and contains several instruments.
 Among other things, it has machine view and a guided laser that "shoots" the salmon lice, and other optical sensors that document the effect.
 It can count the fish, and it records both the number of lice on the fish and hits by the laser gun. — We have patented some of this, but most of it we have chosen to keep secret, says Breivik.

 Stingray has also developed a database containing millions of images of salmon lice from all the nodes placed in fish cages.
 This continuously transmit images back to the database which, with the aid of ingenious algorithms, analyses the images and updates all the nodes on what a salmon louse may look like.

 — In that way we have developed a generic and neural network, in which the nodes are becoming steadily more effective.
 Today the nodes are already capable of killing up to 10,000 salmon lice a day.
 We have not had a single case in which the laser has harmed or stressed the fish in any way - even after 1.2 billion pulses, Breivik emphasises.

 An industry facing challenges